In Defence of Visual Analytics Systems: Replies to Critics: Criticisms and Replies

-\crit{dData}{lData}{Novel data processing algorithms} As shown in~\autoref{table:contributions}, contributions of VA systems could include novel data processing algorithms.
+\crit{dData}{lData}{Novel data processing algorithms} As shown in~\autoref{table:contributions}, contributions of VA systems can include novel data processing algorithms.
 However, we observe diverse opinions about such contributions.
 On the one hand, some interviewees considered them to be an ``addition'' that were not necessarily well-targeted for the visualization community and difficult to assess (P11,14), \ie~``if they are standalone contributions, they should be split into another paper to other venues'' (P6).
-On the other hand, P5 appreciated such contributions, saying ``model is a part of visual analytics.''
+On the other hand, P5 appreciated such contributions, saying ``analysis methods are an important part of visual analytics.''
 A helpful opinion to reconcile this conflict may be ``it depends on whether the algorithm is closely integrated into the VA systems, for example, to support real-time interaction for streaming data'' (P6).
 We report on those controversies in an attempt to spark constructive discussions.
 From our perspective, we echo the calls for ``broadening intellectual diversity in visualization research papers''~\cite{lee2019broadening} and argue that the visualization community should stay inclusive and open to computational analytics techniques.
-However, we note that such contributions might be challenging to assess, thus advocating involving data processing professionals during peer reviews.
+However, we note that such contributions might be challenging to assess, thus advocating involving data analysis professionals during peer reviews.

-\crit{dData}{lData}{Unclear choices of algorithms/models} It is certainly legitimate to adopt existing methods for data processing and mining.
+\crit{dData}{lData}{Unclear choices of algorithms/models} It is certainly legitimate to adopt existing methods for data analysis.
 However, the choices should be justified, \ie~``the WHY question is more important than the HOW question for researchers'' (P13).
 The purpose is to convince that the selected methods are solid and adequately applied to solve the particular problem, \ie~``the decision should not be arbitrary'' (P4).
 Suggestions include ``abstracting the problem, for example, clustering or frequent pattern mining'' (P7), ``clarifying the input and output'' (P6), followed by explaining candidates and decisions.